3 Ideas to Improve a Scaled Sprint Review

-The increasing scale of the program however has impact on the Sprint Review.
-Due the increasing amount of participants some pitfalls start to appear, for example...
+The increasing scale of the program, however, has an impact on the Sprint Review.
+Due to the increasing amount of participants, some pitfalls start to appear, for example...

 - The Sprint Review becomes a Demo.
 It's not a feedback party anymore but a demo-festival.
 To be honest, it was already called a "demo", but it had all the characteristics of a Sprint Review.
 There was a focus on gathering feedback and collaboration.
-However, nowadays the large amount of one-sided demo's starts to exceed the opportunity of gathering in-depth feedback.
+However, nowadays a large amount of one-sided demos starts to exceed the opportunity of gathering in-depth feedback.

 Ideas for Experiments

-1. Organise a monthly demo besides the bi-weekly Sprint Review
+1. Organize a monthly demo besides the bi-weekly Sprint Review

-2. Organise "small circle" and " large circle" 2-part Sprint Reviews
+2. Organize "small circle" and " large circle" 2-part Sprint Reviews

 A solution suggested by Preeti Gholap